 At Supercritical, we intend to support this transition by targeting some of the industrial users of hydrogen, such as ammonia.
 Currently, 55% of the 70 million tons of hydrogen produced today is used to produce ammonia via the Haber-Bosch process.
 Operating in excess of 375°C and 221bar (the critical point of water), the Supercritical electrolyser has a strong synergy with the Haber-Bosch process which operates at 200bar and 500°C. By capturing the waste heat from the exothermic reaction and negating the need for hydrogen compressors by producing pre-pressurised hydrogen this has the potential to replace the steam-methane reformed hydrogen currently used to produce ammonia.

-If you would like to find out more about Supercritical's integration opportunities, please contact us at contact@supercritical.solutions.
+If you would like to find out more about Supercritical's integration opportunities, please contact us at [email protected].